Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Design Like Nature™ applies those same principles to business systems, products, and operating models by asking:

-• Where is value being extracted faster than it can regenerate?
+- Where is value being extracted faster than it can be renewed?

-• Where can redesign unlock new value instead of just reducing harm?
+- Where can redesign unlock new value rather than just reduce harm?

 This is not biomimicry as metaphor.